How to Help For-Profit Clients

 As indicated, tax considerations play an important role in the choice of entity decision.
 These present a particular challenge for law school clinics that do not have tax expertise.
 In such a situation, it is prudent to advise the client that the clinic’s recommendations should be double-checked with the client’s tax advisor.

-It is probably enough for the general transactional clinic to understand that for-profit corporations are subject to “double taxation,” i.e., a tax on corporate profits when earned and a second tax on the profits when distributed to shareholders in the form of dividends.
+Ata minimum, a general transactional clinic should understand that for-profit corporations are subject to “double taxation,” i.e., a tax on corporate profits when earned and a second tax on the profits when distributed to shareholders in the form of dividends.
 If the business does not expect to generate any profits over and above what is paid to the founders as compensation, this may not be much of a concern.
 However, if profits are expected to be generated, serious thought should be given to forming the entity as a limited liability company.
-Unlike a corporation, an LLC is not subject to federal income tax; instead, the income of the LLC “flows through” to the owners and is included in their own personal taxable income.
+Unlike a corporation, an LLC has a “check the box option” for taxation.
+The LLC can elect to be taxed like a corporation or a partnership in which case the LLC is not subject to federal income tax; instead, the income of the LLC “flows through” to the owners and is included in their own personal taxable income.
 Thus, use of the LLC avoids the problem of double taxation.
 In addition, any losses incurred by an LLC also flow through to the owners, where they may be available to reduce the tax liabilities of the owners on income from other sources, subject to several important limitations.
 The state income tax treatment of LLCs is generally similar to the federal income tax treatment, although some states impose entity-level taxes on LLCs.
 In Illinois, for example, this tax is the “personal property replacement tax.”
 It lessens, but does not eliminate, the tax advantage of the LLC over the corporation.

 General and limited partnerships are taxed in the same manner as LLCs.
 As earlier noted, general partnerships provide no liability shield for the owners, and limited partnerships provide liability protection for limited partners only, not general partners.
 Thus, the LLC is usually the better choice.